Unsere Lebensmittel verlieren Nährstoffe

 Our food is losing nutrients

 Our grandmothers were right.
-Our vegetables, not just tomatoes (which we call "Paradeiser" in Austria), really don't taste the same as they used to.
-And that's not nostalgia — it's science.
+Our vegetables, not just tomatoes, really don't taste the way they used to.
+And that's not nostalgia — that's science.

 A long-term study by the British government compared the mineral content of 27 vegetable varieties and 17 fruit varieties from 1940 with those from 1991.
 The result was alarming: the magnesium content in vegetables had decreased by almost 25 percent.
 Calcium by 46 percent.
 Sodium by 50 percent.
 Copper by more than 75 percent.